 PANDAS: Fascinating Stuff

 I want to briefly mention something known as Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS).
+Keep in mind, this isn’t solid science as yet – much more research to be done.

 The child’s situation would be placed within the PANDAS spectrum.

 Scientists don’t fully understand the phenomenon, but it may have something to do with the dynamics of an autoimmune disorder.
-And this appears to be a logical place to start because the onset of the autoimmune disorder, rheumatic fever, follows an episode of strep throat.
+And this appears to be a logical place to start because the onset of the autoimmune disorder rheumatic fever follows an episode of strep throat.

 It’s thought to go like this.
 Instead of attacking strep bacteria, antibodies go after the heart valves, joints, and specific regions of the brain.
 This occurs because the proteins of the strep bacteria’s cell wall are similar to the proteins of the anatomy just mentioned.
 The dynamic is known as molecular mimicry.

-Phew!
 Well, that’s going to do it for our biological chat.
 I don’t know about you, but I find information like this riveting.
 And I say it time and again, I just don’t see how someone can effectively manage a disorder if they know nothing about its cause.